blueorionn/album-collection/README.md

 A simple PHP application that displays music albums from a MySQL database.
 Access is restricted to logged-in users only.
 Built with **Bootstrap 5**, **Composer**, and follows a clean MVC-like structure.

+⚠️ This project is created solely for fun and learning don't use it in production.

 ## Requirements

 - PHP 8.0+